 While maybe a little more expensive, the area is still reasonably priced and cost shouldn’t be a barrier if you are looking to stay in this area.
 You can easily find the best beach resorts in South Ciutadella.

-Best places to stay in Ciutadella:
+Best places to stay in Menorca in Ciutadella:

 Featuring all-inclusive resorts and tourist amenities, it offers all the conveniences for a laid-back trip, although it can get quite crowded. it has a good choice of hotels, apartment complexes, and privately owned properties.